 Openverse is a tool that allows openly licensed and public domain works to be discovered and used by everyone.

-Openverse searches across more than 300 million images from open APIs and the Common Crawl dataset.
+Openverse searches across more than 700 million images and audio from open APIs and the Common Crawl dataset.
 It goes beyond simple search to aggregate results across multiple public repositories into a single catalog, and facilitates reuse through features like machine-generated tags and one-click attribution.

 Currently Openverse only searches images and audio, with search for video provided through External Sources.
 But we plan to add additional media types such as open texts and 3D models, with the ultimate goal of providing access to the estimated 2.5 billion CC licensed and public domain works on the web.
-All of our code is open source (Openverse frontend, Openverse API, Openverse Catalog) and we welcome community contribution.
+All of our code is open source and can be accessed at the Openverse GitHub repository.
+We welcome community contribution.
 You can see what we’re currently working on.

 Openverse is the successor to CC Search which was launched by Creative Commons in 2019, after its migration to WordPress in 2021.
 You can read more about this transition in the official announcements from Creative Commons and WordPress.
 We remain committed to our goal of tackling discoverability and accessibility of open access media.